populationgenetics/exercises/Linkage_disequilibrium_gorillas/LDinGorillas.md

 ## LD blocks

 In this first part of the exercise we will explore a specific region of chromosome 4 in terms of blocks of LD.
-We have not chosen this region for any specific region and the emerging patterns should serve as a general comparison of LD in the two populations.
+We have not chosen this region for any specific reason and the emerging patterns should serve as a general comparison of LD in the two populations.
 First step will be to extract a pre-defined region using PLINK and run a LD anaysis with SnpMatrix in R. The results will be written to an .eps file that you can open with Adobe.

 ### Mountain Gorilla